Cod is the most common fish used in stockfish production, while other white fish, such as pollack, haddock and ling, are used to a lesser degree.

 The fish is prepared immediately after capture.
 After gutting the fish, it is either dried whole, or split along the spine leaving the tail connected.
 The fish is hung outside on flakes from February to May, or dried inside in special drying houses.

 The cold climate protects the fish from insects and prevents bacterial growth.
-A temperature just above zero degrees Celsius, with little rain, is ideal.
+A temperature just above 32 degrees Fahrenheit, with little rain, is ideal.
 Too much frost will spoil the fish, as ice destroys the fibres in the fish.

 The climate in Northern Norway is excellent for stockfish production.
 Due to the stable conditions, the stockfish produced in Lofoten is regarded as the best.
 The traditional cod harvest in Lofoten also takes place during the best drying time.